Fort Stanwix: History

-Fort Stanwix was constructed in 1758 to guard a portage between the main waterway southeastward to the Atlantic seacoast, down the Mohawk and Hudson rivers, and an important interior waterway northwestward to Lake Ontario, down Wood Creek and Oneida Lake to Oswego.
+Fort Stanwix was constructed in 1758 to guard a portage, the Oneida Carry, between the main waterway southeastward to the Atlantic seacoast, down the Mohawk and Hudson rivers, and an important interior waterway northwestward to Lake Ontario, down Wood Creek and Oneida Lake to Oswego.

 Treaty of Fort Stanwix (1768)

 In 1768, Fort Stanwix was the site of an important treaty conference between the British and the Iroquois, arranged by William Johnson.
 By the time of this treaty, the fort had become dilapidated and inactive.
 The purpose of the conference was to renegotiate the boundary line between Native American lands and white settlements set forth in the Proclamation of 1763.
 The British government hoped a new boundary line might bring an end to the rampant frontier violence, which had become costly and troublesome.
 Native Americans hoped a new, permanent line might hold back white colonial expansion.

 The final treaty was signed on November 5 and extended the earlier proclamation much further west.
 The Iroquois had effectively ceded Kentucky to the whites.
 However, the tribes who actually used the Kentucky lands, primarily Shawnee, Delaware, and Cherokee, had no role in the negotiations.
 Rather than secure peace, the Fort Stanwix treaty helped set the stage for the next round of hostilities.

 Fort Stanwix was abandoned in 1768 and allowed to go to ruin.